sswan

 A blueprint for reform

-Our regulatory system could be more flexible, with more of a focus on what companies do rather than what they achieve.
+Our regulatory system could be more flexible, with more of a focus on what companies achieve rather than what they do.

 We need more focus on nature and our customers, and we need the necessary resources and incentives in place to encourage collaboration.